Geo data – support for researchers

 How to provide information: The GDPR does not prescribe the form or shape in which information must be provided in order to fulfil the requirement of informed consent.
 Valid information may be presented in various ways, such as written or oral statements, or audio or video messages – as deemed appropriate given the context of the processing and data subject.

 Providing information using a layered and granular approach can be an appropriate way to deal with the two-fold obligation of being precise and complete on the one hand and understandable on the other hand.
 This means you can provide clear and concise information upfront (the first layer, offering minimal, indispensable information), and provide additional information (second layer, offering more granular information) somewhere else – for example, using a “please click here to learn more about how we handle your data” link.
-This additional information can take the form of an attached extra pages, a link to the project website, a collapsible paragraph within the main text, or any other source that will make the information easily available to participants.
-Nevertheless, if your project is simple enough that you can explain it fully upfront, you will likely not need to provide an extra layer of information.
+This additional information can take the form of attached extra pages, a link to the project website, a collapsible paragraph within the main text, or any other source that will make the information easily available to participants.

 What information needs to be provided?